 Buckeye 50000 Water Fire Extinguisher

-The 2025/2026 production model continues Buckeye's commitment to industrial-grade fire protection equipment, featuring a high-polish stainless steel cylinder and an all-metal valve assembly.
-This unit is designed for facilities where Class A hazards—such as wood, paper, and textiles—are the primary concern and where the corrosive residue of ABC powder would be detrimental to sensitive assets.
+The unit features a high-polish stainless steel cylinder and an all-metal valve assembly, designed for facilities where Class A hazards such as wood, paper, and textiles are the primary concern and where the corrosive residue of ABC powder would be detrimental to sensitive assets.

 The Buckeye Advantage: Maintenance-First Engineering

-What sets the Buckeye fire extinguisher apart from its competitors is the integration of a schrader valve directly into the assembly.
+What sets the Buckeye 50000 apart is the integration of a Schrader valve directly into the assembly.

 - Simplified Recharging: Most water units require specialized adapters to be pressurized.
-The Buckeye 50000 can be pressurized using a standard air chuck, significantly streamlining the fire extinguisher recharge process for technicians.
+The Buckeye 50000 can be pressurized using a standard air chuck, significantly streamlining the recharge process for technicians.

-- Field Serviceability: This design choice reduces the "shop time" required for the mandatory 5-year internal maintenance and hydrostatic testing, ensuring your facility's fire safety plan is fully operational faster.
+- Field Serviceability: This design reduces shop time required for the mandatory 5-year internal maintenance and hydrostatic testing, ensuring your facility's fire safety plan is fully operational faster.

 The Physics of Suppression: Thermal Saturation